Getting Started with Blazor Rich Text Editor in Blazor Web App

 Create a new Blazor Web App in Visual Studio

-Create a Blazor Web App using Visual Studio 2022 via Microsoft templates or the Syncfusion® Blazor Extension.
+Create a Blazor Web App using Visual Studio 2022 via Microsoft Templates or the Syncfusion® Blazor Extension.
 For detailed instructions, refer to the Blazor Web App Getting Started documentation.

-Configure the appropriate Interactive render mode and Interactivity location when creating the Blazor Web App.
+Configure the appropriate Interactive render mode and Interactivity location while creating a Blazor Web App.

 Install Syncfusion® Blazor Rich Text Editor and Themes NuGet in the App